 • When the sale should be completed

-As long as you have that basic information within your Purchase and Sale Agreement your Title Company will be able to prepare the real legal documents to sell your Texas land.
+As long as you have that basic information within your Purchase and Sale Agreement your Title Company will be able to prepare the real legal documents to sell Texas land.

 2. A Title Company